PiotrFalkiewicz/csharp/README.md

 # Base
-"base" is directory for basic version of excersice.
+* "base" is directory for basic version of excersice.
-User have to create new directory called 'images' and upload there his images.
+* User have to create new directory called 'images' and upload there his images.

 How script works?
--for every image in <dir> he read it into cv2.image -for every pixel of every image, classifier choose closest color (from 'thresholds' list) -script returns 3 most popular colors with %
+-for every image in directory it reads it into ndarray -for every pixel of every image, classifier choose closest color (from 'thresholds' list) -script returns 3 most popular colors with %